data-preservation-programs/singularity/docs/en/cli-reference/storage/update/s3/aws.md

    --region
       Region to connect to.

+      Leave blank if you are using an S3 clone and you don't have a region.

       Examples:
          | us-east-1      | The default endpoint - a good choice if you are unsure.